jesselessa/Jeanne/README.md

 ### 4. Shopping Cart (panier.html)

-Shopping cart page where users can review selected items, see the total cost, and proceed to checkout.
+Page where a user can review his selected items, see the total cost, and proceed to checkout.

 ### 5. Payment (paiement.html)

-Payment page where users can find their order summary and fill out their information before making payment.
+Page where a user can find his order summary and fill out his information before making payment.

 ### 6. Order Confirmation (confirmation.html)

-Confirmation page displaying a thank you message and order reference after a successful purchase.
+Page displaying a thank you message and order reference after a successful purchase.

 ## Run the project locally